 There are multiple avenues you can take to contribute to MDN depending on your skill set and interests.
 Even though some tasks may be daunting, we do have lots of simple activities available.
 A lot of them need only five minutes (or less!) of your time.
-Along with the task and its short description, you will find the approximate time that each type of task typically takes.
+Below, along with the task and its short description, you will find the approximate time that each type of task typically takes.

 Option 1: I like words